vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/routing-events-directly-to-a-parallel-geode-asynceventqueue.md

 ---
 date: 2020-08-29
-description: 'This article shows how to route events directly to a parallel AsyncEventQueue using Functions.
+description: This article shows how to route events directly to a parallel AsyncEventQueue using Functions.

-  '
 lastmod: '2021-04-22'
 team:
 - Barry Oglesby